695215742/695215742.github.io/_posts/blog/2015-12-03-redissentinel.md

     if (retval == REDIS_ERR) return retval;
     ri->pending_commands++;

-    /* CLIENT KILL TYPE <type> is only supported starting from Redis 2.8.12,
+    /* CLIENT KILL TYPE &lt;type> is only supported starting from Redis 2.8.12,
      * however sending it to an instance not understanding this command is not
      * an issue because CLIENT is variadic command, so Redis will not
      * recognized as a syntax error, and the transaction will not fail (but